ankursharma319/django-app/README.md

 Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.

+## My notes
+ Deploying to prod
+ - debug=false
+ - SECRET_KEY not hardcoded
+ - allowed hosts
+ - Database connection parameters, not hardcoded and diff

 ## Looking for help